Cavity Quantum Electrodynamics with Hyperbolic van der Waals Materials

-As a proof-of-concept demonstration, we consider the case of a 2D electron with parabolic dispersion under the static magnetic field.
-We analyze the hybridization between hyperbolic phonon polaritons in $\textit{h}$-BN and the cyclotron motion of the parabolic electrons.
+As a proof-of-concept demonstration, we will apply the proposed concept to a 2D electron gas with parabolic dispersion in the presence of the static magnetic field.
+We analyze the hybridization between hyperbolic polaritons and the cyclotron motion of the parabolic electrons.
 We show that the single-electron ultrastrong coupling regime is within the reach provided that the thicknesses of $\textit{h}$-BN layers are chosen to be nanometer-scale.
 This consideration is motivated by recent advances demonstrating ultrasmall mode volumes of hyperbolic phonon polaritons in $\textit{h}$-BN nanostructures \cite{CJD14,SD14,GA18,SD19,MEY22,SHH22}.
 While we present quantitative estimates for $\textit{h}$-BN nanocavities for the sake of concreteness, the proposed cavity scheme is applicable to the majority of polar vdW crystals \cite{GAK13}, which exhibit hyperbolic polaritons originating from distinct in- and out-of-plane infrared-active phonons.